KAIST19/KAIST19/README.md

 # Welcome!
+> **Looking for an internship!**
 ## Bio

+- 김강현 (KH Kim)
+- Living in Daejeon, South Korea
-- CS student at KAIST
+- CS major at KAIST
-- Interested in Computer Science, Computational Psychology, and languages.
-- Can speak Korean, English.
-(Working on French and Spanish)
+- Can speak Korean, English (working on French and Spanish)

 ## Projects